Temple Ahavat Shalom Northridge: History

-TAS Northridge was established in 1965 as the result of a merger between two other Reform synagogues in the north San Fernando Valley: Temple Beth Torah and the North Valley Reform Congregation.
-"Ahavat shalom" is Hebrew for "love of peace."
-Land was purchased to the south of the future path of California State Route 118 (Ronald Reagan Freeway), and a temporary multi-purpose building was erected in 1969.
+Temple Ahavat Shalom Northridge, abbreviated as TAS Northridge, was established in 1965 as the result of a merger between Temple Beth Torah and the North Valley Reform Congregation, both Reform synagogues in the north San Fernando Valley.
+Land was purchased to the south of the future path of California State Route 118, and a temporary multi-purpose building was erected in 1969.
 The founding rabbis were Fred Krinsky and Shimon Paskow.
 They were succeeded by Rabbi Allen Secher, who served from 1967 to 1971 and was the first member of the clergy to introduce multi-media worship to the synagogue experience.

-Rabbi Secher was followed in the pulpit in 1971 by Rabbi Richard Leviton, and in 1973 by Rabbi Solomon F. Kleinman.
-Among Rabbi Kleinman's major accomplishments were the establishment of a preschool and the completion of a sanctuary-social hall complex to coincide with Rosh Hashanah and Yom Kippur in 1978.
-The ark, which contains a Torah rescued from the Holocaust, was designed by artist Joseph Young, who is perhaps best known for designing the Triforium in downtown Los Angeles.
-One of Rabbi Kleinman's rabbinic interns from Hebrew Union College-Jewish Institute of Religion was Denise Eger.
-In 2015, Rabbi Eger became the first member of the LGBT community to head the Central Conference of American Rabbis, the professional organization of Reform rabbis in the United States and Canada.
+Secher was followed in 1971 by Rabbi Richard Leviton, and in 1973 by Rabbi Solomon F. Kleinman.
+Among Kleinman's major accomplishments were the establishment of a preschool and the completion of a sanctuary-social hall complex to coincide with Rosh Hashanah and Yom Kippur in 1978.
+The complex was designed by the architectural firm of Brent, Robbins and Bown.
+The ark, which contains a Torah rescued from the Holocaust, was designed by artist Joseph Young, who also designed the Triforium in downtown Los Angeles.
+One of Kleinman's rabbinic interns from Hebrew Union College-Jewish Institute of Religion was Denise Eger.
+In 2015, Rabbi Eger became the first member of the LGBTQIA+ community to head the Central Conference of American Rabbis, the professional organization of Reform rabbis in the United States and Canada.

-After Rabbi Kleinman retired in 1986, he served as rabbi emeritus until his death in 2015 at age 95.
-Rabbi Kleinman was succeeded as senior rabbi in 1986 by Jerald M. Brown.
-Rabbi Brown inspired the building of an education center, introduced confirmation for 11th graders, and initiated Tuesday morning Torah study, which continues to the present day.
-Rabbi Barry M. Lutz, who became the temple's senior rabbi in 2008 and led congregational trips to Israel and sites of Jewish historical interest in Central Europe, left TAS Northridge in 2017 to pursue other interests.
+After Kleinman retired in 1986, he served as rabbi emeritus until his death in 2015 at age 95.
+He was succeeded as senior rabbi in 1986 by Jerald M. Brown.
+Brown inspired the building of an education center, introduced confirmation for 11th graders, and initiated Tuesday morning Torah study.
+Barry M. Lutz, who became the temple's senior rabbi in 2008 and led congregational trips to Israel and sites of Jewish historical interest in Central Europe, left TAS Northridge in 2017.
 Two interim rabbis followed: Rabbi Liat Yardeni-Funk from January through June 2018, and Rabbi Arturo Kalfus from July 2018 through June 2020.

 On July 1, 2020, Rabbi Rebecca Hoffman became the senior rabbi at TAS Northridge.
-Rabbi Hoffman, a native of the San Fernando Valley, is a graduate of the University of California at San Diego, where she majored in Judaic studies.
+Hoffman, a native of the San Fernando Valley, is a graduate of the University of California at San Diego, where she majored in Judaic studies.
 She earned a master's degree in education at American Jewish University and was ordained as a Reform rabbi through Hebrew Union College-Jewish Institute of Religion.
-The cantorial soloist is Elizabeth Kerstein and Chelsea Rabinovitz, M.A. is the Religious School director.
+The cantorial soloist is Elizabeth Kerstein.

-Rabbis in the larger Jewish community whose families were members of TAS Northridge and who spent part or all of their formative years at the synagogue are: Liora Alban, Benjamin Berger, Shawna Brynjegard-Bialik, Leah Doberne-Schor, Jason Gwasdoff, Jonathan Klein, Adam Lutz, Dalia Samansky, Lisa Vernon and Rebeccah Birken Yussman.
-Cantor Rachel Goldman also grew up at TAS Northridge.